Tips and tricks for buying a used car at CarMax.

 Buying a car is not exactly easy.
 Between finding the right car for you, locating a reliable and trustworthy dealer, and getting a good price, it’s easy to sink a huge amount of time, energy, and frustration into the process.

-And while there are certain benefits to buying a new car — knowing that you’re getting a vehicle that hasn’t been flogged by someone else and having the piece of mind of a factory warranty are two that come to mind — the fact is that the minute you drive your fancy new car off the lot, its value plummets like David Caruso’s post-NYPD Blue career.
+And while there are certain benefits to buying a new car — knowing that you’re getting a vehicle that hasn’t been flogged by someone else and having the peace of mind of a factory warranty are two that come to mind — the fact is that the minute you drive your fancy new car off the lot, its value plummets like David Caruso’s post-NYPD Blue career.